Louise Grayson's photographs explore how people are entwined with one another, and their environment, in inherently similar ways across the globe.

 Louise Grayson was born in Rotorua, New Zealand when, aged nine, her family spent a year traveling the world before settling in Australia.

-This time away from her small hometown instilled in her a fascination with cultural juxtapositions around the globe.
+This time away from her small hometown instilled in her a fascination with how people are entwined with one another, and their environment, in inherently similar ways across the globe.

 Aged 19, she dropped out of university to return to Eastern Europe when her lecturers admitted textbooks were irrelevant, due to rapid political changes in the region.
 She travelled solo through Eastern Europe (the then) Soviet Union and China.

 Since then, Louise's work has seen her continue to traverse the globe.
 She has worked from rural villages in Africa to the streets of Paris, from China to Antarctica.

 Louise has amassed a portfolio that encompasses the genres of photojournalism, documentary, portraiture and landscape photography.

 She has mounted several major photo essay projects, each spanning years of work —Rituals At Dawn, Streets Apart, Releasing Dragons—and one book, The Guardians, which explores the community that preserves the World War I Anzac legacy in both Europe and Australia.

 Louise taught Photojournalism and Creative Advertising at Queensland University of Technology from 2005 - 2017 and previously worked as a newspaper photojournalist.